After corona vaccination or illness: how long does immunity last?

 The corona virus is spreading more and more in Germany, but the vaccination campaign is also progressing.
 But how long does immunity last after a vaccination or in those who have recovered?

 The corona virus is spreading more and more in Germany and the end of the pandemic is apparently still a long way off.
 The last hope to return to normal soon remains the corona vaccine.
-In order to get the economy going again and to return to normal as soon as possible, he wants Federal government to give back their liberties to those who have been completely vaccinated*, or enable more relief, like echo24.de* reported.
+In order to get the economy going again and to return to normal as soon as possible, he wants Federal government give back the fully vaccinated their liberties*, or enable more relief, like echo24.de* reported.

 But there are still many unanswered questions about corona vaccination: How long are you immune to corona?
 Does the vaccination have to be refreshed?